modernice/goes/docs/design/sagas.md

 From these steps we can extrapolate the following rules:

-- A SAGA has an initiating Command (in this case the `PlaceOrder` Command)
+- A SAGA may have an initiating Command (in this case the `PlaceOrder` Command)
-- A SAGA has one or many finalizing Events (in this case `OrderConfirmed` & `OrderCanceled`)
+- A SAGA may have one or more finalizing Events (in this case `OrderConfirmed` & `OrderCanceled`)

--
+Additional requirements from the top of my head:

+- A SAGA may be manually completed
+- A SAGA may be retryable

 ## Design